dask/dask/docs/source/client.rst

 ~~~~~~~~~~~~~~~~~~

 Prolonged use of ``distributed`` may allocate a lot of remote data.
 The
-executor can clean up unused results by reference counting.
+client can clean up unused results by reference counting.

-The executor reference counts ``Future`` objects.
+The client reference counts ``Future`` objects.
 When a particular key no
 longer has any Future objects pointing to it it will be released from
 distributed memory if no active computations still require it.